A Little Optimism, A Lot Of Pessimism: The 2019 Outlook For Humanitarian Crises

 Jeremy Konyndyk, a senior policy fellow at the Center for Global Development and former director of disaster assistance for USAID, says these longer-lasting crises are being driven by conflicts that "just are not being resolved."

 Today's dominant conflicts, like those in Yemen, South Sudan and Syria, have been ongoing for years and are still far from a conclusive political solution, he says.
 As these conflicts drag on, the ability of local people to cope wears thin, making them even more vulnerable to additional shocks.
-In the meantime, Konyndyk says humanitarians are a "band-aid brigade – sometimes on an indefinite basis."
+In the meantime, Konyndyk says humanitarians are a "Band-Aid brigade – sometimes on an indefinite basis."

 Traditional disaster response isn't cut out for long crises.